 The fourth and most recent EU-Africa Summit took place in Brussels on 2-3 April 2014 to discuss the future relationship between the EU and Africa relations and to foster the cooperation under the theme of 'Investing in People, Prosperity and Peace'.
 Topics included education and training, women and youth, legal and illegal migrant flows between both continents, ways to stimulate growth and create jobs, investing in peace and ways to enhance EU support for African capacities to manage security on the continent.

 The 5th EU-Africa Summit is scheduled to take place in Abidjan, Ivory Coast, on 28-29 November 2017:

 The central theme for the Summit will be 'Youth', which has become a key priority for Europe as well as Africa, in a context of African demographic trends creating major challenges for young people in terms of migration, security and employment.

-The European Commission and the EEAS will issue a Joint Communication in April that will set out the vision and strategic interests of the EU in a reinforced partnership with Africa.
+On 4 May 2017, the European Commission and the EEAS issued a Joint Communication that sets out the vision and strategic interests of the EU in a reinforced partnership with Africa:

-As the summit preparations take place during the Maltese Presidency of the Council of the European Union, they are also explicitly mentioned in the respective programme:
+As part of the summit preparations took place during the Maltese Presidency of the Council of the European Union, they were also explicitly mentioned in the respective programme: